Suraj520/CognitiveAnnotationTool/README.md

 ### CSV generator
 ```
 1. Mention correctly the path to xml file in jupyter notebook and the path where you want to generate csv annotations as annotation.txt
 2. Remember to put class name in one of the cell wherever it is mentioned.
+The generated CSVs can directly be used to train RetinaNet models.
 ```
 <a href="https://github.com/Suraj520/CognitiveAnnotationTool/blob/master/CSVAnnotationGenerator.ipynb "> XML to CSV Converter </a>